dswhitley/satellite/publish-promote/roles/promote/README.md

 we take the lifecycle argument, find the prior configured lifecycle and promote *THAT* version to the lifecycle environment that is passed.

+**THEREFORE** it may make the most sense to promote the higher environments first (Production, Staging, QA, Dev, etc).
+Otherwise, if you promote to the lowest environment first...it is likely that Dev will be promoted to the same content view version as "Library" and then QA will be promoted to it's prior environment (Dev) which is now at the same content view version as Library.
+This will essentially put all Lifecycle Environments at the same Content View version as Library and it is unlikely that that is the desired effect.  ***so be careful in the order of promotion!***

 The *promote* task attempts to run in an asynchronous manner.
 Than a `hammer` command is used to query the tasks on the Satellite.
 It is currently configured to wait 5 minutes between attempts for 5 attempts.